CISSY-XIAOCHENYUAN/cissy-research-group/content/datasets/syn-SPANet/index.md

 ---
-title: IML-MPU Dataset for Multi-Tamper (Splicing, Copy-Move and Removal)
+title: SPANet Dataset for Copy-Move
-summary: IML-MPU is a large-scale synthetic forgery dataset generating by **Photoshop scripting (PS-Scripting)**, using a diverse set of samples sourced from VISION, KCMI, and own photographs selected as original images.
-The dataset comprises three distinct subsets, namely copy-move, splicing, and removal, consisting of **38,000**, **43,000**, and **32,000** images, respectively.
-It contains uncompressed TIFF images and JPEG images with different compression factors.
+summary: The SPANet Dataset is a synthetic dataset specifically designed for copy-move forgery detection, using the SUN and MSCOCO datasets as its foundational sources.
+The dataset consists of 550 basic forgery images, including a diverse range of **12 attack types** within rotation and scaling variations, and **11 post-processing techniques**.
+Therefore, the number of forgery images in SPANet Dataset is 550 * 12 * 11 = **72600**.

 tags:
   - Image Forensic